 What is the process for installing foam roofing?

-Want to know if foam roofing is right for your home?
+Want to know if foam roofing is right for your home or business?
 Contact KY-KO Roofing for a roofing installation estimate!
 Just click the button below and fill out the form to schedule a free roofing checkup!

-If KY-KO has recommended moving forward with a foam roof, we’ll get started on installation.
+If our team has recommended moving forward with a foam roof, we’ll get started on installation.
 Generally, installation has four main areas:

 The foam roof has two primary layers.
 They’re applied in this order: